On global stability of optimal rearrangement maps

 \section{Abstract}

 We study the nonlocal vectorial transport equation $\p_ty+ (\P y \cdot \na) y=0$ on bounded domains of $\Rr^d$ where $\P$ denotes the Leray projector.
-This equation was introduced to obtain the unique optimal rearrangement of the initial map $y_0$ as its steady states (\cite{AHT, Macthesis, Brenier09}).
+This equation was introduced to obtain the unique optimal rearrangement of a given map $y_0$ as the infinite time limit of the solution with initial data $y_0$ (\cite{AHT, Macthesis, Brenier09}).
 We rigorously justify this expectation by proving that for initial maps $y_0$ sufficiently close to maps with strictly convex potential, the solutions $y$ are global in time and converge exponentially fast to the optimal rearrangement of $y_0$ as time tends to infinity.